CyberSource/cybersource-rest-client-dotnet/docs/SubscriptionsApi.md

 <a name="updatesubscription"></a>
 # **UpdateSubscription**
-> InlineResponse2008 UpdateSubscription (string id, UpdateSubscription updateSubscription)
+> UpdateSubscriptionResponse UpdateSubscription (string id, UpdateSubscription updateSubscription)

 Update a Subscription